 To help you have a deeper idea of how specific degrees gear you for investing and stock trading careers, here is a more defined look at the responsibilities and roles of these jobs.

-Investing.
-While investing and stock trading works hand in hand, investing is a broader term.
+While investing and stock trading work hand in hand, investing is a broader term.
 It has two main categories: investment banking (the “selling” side), and asset management (the ‘buying’ side).
-Investment banking jobs are usually heavily quantitative, while asset management normally involves building relationships in clients to help them reach their goals.
+Investment banking jobs are usually heavily quantitative, while asset management normally involves building relationships with clients to help them reach their goals.